AdobeDocs/uxp-indesign/src/pages/resources/recipes/file-operation.md

 }
 ```

 If you would like to remember user's choice for an extended period of time, you can do it with the help of a token.
-The example below shows the essence of this usage but you should ideally save these token in localStorage (more details covered in Storage section) for later use.
+The example below shows the essence of this usage but you should ideally save these token in the storage (more details covered in [Storage](./storage.md) section) for later use.

 ```js
 const fsProvider = require('uxp').storage.localFileSystem;